Ross Minerd was born on April 23, 1902 in Smithfield, Fayette County, PA, the son of Charles B. and Ada (Tressler) Minerd.

 Sadly, Ruth died on May 12, 2011, at the age of 73, in Robert Wood Johnson University Hospital in Hamilton.
 Her remains were interred in Greenwood Cemetery Mausoleum in Hamilton.
 The Trenton Times said she was survived by nine grandchildren and six great-grandchildren.

-Granddaughter Joy Lesavage wed Christopher Vitoritt.
-She serves as Acting Director IT of the Office of the Attorney General of the State of New Jersey.
+Daughter Joy Lesavage wed Christopher Vitoritt.
+She serves as Acting Director Information Technology of the Office of the Attorney General of the State of New Jersey.

 ~ Daughter Grace Ann (Minerd) Bryner ~